 I said NO to using those gritty hand cleaners like GOJO or Fast Orange for mechanics and farmers that contain ingredients with chemicals or harsh cleaners in them.

-There are times I need a nail brush first to get the big stuff, but ohhh! the stains left behind!
+There are times I need a nail brush first to get the big stuff, but ohhh! the stains still there!

 I found out several years ago just what a good friend simple lemon juice is – the inexpensive store-bought kind in a plastic bottle.
 I save the healthy organic lemon juice for cooking and my Good Morning Sunshine Drink or my Lemon-Turmeric Detox Drink!

 Lemon Juice Fades Stains, Softens Skin, Lightens Scars and Age Spots

 Straight (inexpensive) lemon juice works, because the citric acid in the lemon juice completely fades the stain to the skin!
 It also softens the skin, and over time can lighten scars and dark spots.

-I keep a bottle of lemon juice in the refrigerator dedicated (labeled) for this purpose.
+I keep a bottle of lemon juice in the refrigerator dedicated (labeled “for hands only”) for this purpose.